Role of Team Commitment in Team Building

 Attracting attention from departments and senior leaders with whom the employee does not usually interact will also add to the employee's feeling valued by the organization.
 Additional ancillary benefits to the team members can also occur if the member has the opportunity to lead the team, perform as the notetaker, lead the team meetings, lead brainstorming sessions, and facilitate meetings.

 These are all skills which will further the team member's career possibilities.
-Thus, learning them is worth his or her time.
+Thus, learning them is worth their time.

 The Challenge, Excitement, and Opportunity